- Moonrise

 Building used for the filming of the TV series Twin Peaks, as the office of Sheriff Truman.
 It now belongs to Dirtfish Rally School.
-Special thanks to Lisa (pictured) for letting me explore. - Green is the log
+Special thanks to Lisa (pictured) for letting me explore. - Ruby Beach, at the end of the day

 - Sheriff's Department (Twin Peaks)